ndrean/godwd/README.md

   ![Cloudinary](https://github.com/ndrean/godwd/blob/master/public/Cloudinary.png)

+- the data sent from the server can be gzip or brotli compressed.
+Here we chosed to let nginx take care of this.

-The authnetification uses the gem Knock (with BCrypt and JWT).
+- The authentification uses the gem **Knock** (with BCrypt and JWT).

 The front end is: